 On another instance, by looking at the 2014 Israeli assaults on the Gaza Strip, reports show that much of the human and material impacts of destruction witnessed in the Gaza Strip in the 2023 Israeli assault is not unprecedented.
 In fact, in each of Israel's assaults on the Gaza Strip, the systematic destruction of homes has been a common strategy.
 At the height of the 2014 assaults, approximately from July to August, nearly 500,000 people, 28 percent of the population, were displaced.
 According to a survey conducted by the IDP Working Group, chaired by UNOCHA (United Nations Office for the Coordination of Humanitarian Affairs), in 2015, a year from mid-August to December following the 2014 assaults, they found that some 11,000 housing units suffered destruction and 6,800 housing units endured severe damage from the 2014 hostilities; combined, almost 18,000 homes became uninhabitable.

-ConclusioThe deliberate destruction of homes in Gaza by the Israeli military is not merely an assault on physical structures; it represents a systematic attack on the core of Palestinian existence.
+The deliberate destruction of homes in Gaza by the Israeli military is not merely an assault on physical structures; it represents a systematic attack on the core of Palestinian existence.
 From the demolition of family residences to the displacement of entire communities, these acts of destruction perpetuate cycles of instability and Palestinians.
 Urbicide on housing leaves Palestinians displaced and insecure, unable to rebuild amidst the ruins of their former homes.

 Urbicide: Power